ramuta/python101/README.md

 python101
 =========

-Code snippets for a Python 101 workshop
+Code snippets for a Python 101 workshop.